Why a Strongall aluminium hull rather than steel?

 Why two engines?

-A recent 115 hp inboard replacing the original MWM, plus a 60 hp 4-blade outboard on the stern bracket.
+The original MWM still in place (115 hp replacement planned at refit), plus a 60 hp 4-blade outboard on the stern bracket.
 In the Patagonian channels, against katabatic wind and current, an engine that quits means the boat lying beam-on within thirty seconds.
 With two engines, you fight back upwind against current, you pull off a shoal, you escape an ice trap less than a metre across.
 Redundancy turns into useful margin.

 Why an oversized tender?